iamdipsan/SafeQuake1.0/README.md

 - - -

 ## 💬 Feedback and Support
-For feedback, issues, or support, please [open an issue](https://github.com/your-repo-link/issues).
+For feedback, issues, or support, please open an issue

 - - -